-Data-Driven and Flexible as Deciding Factors for Enterprise Architecture Tool
+A Flexible Enterprise Architecture Documentation Tool

 “Another reason why we chose Ardoq was because...we shared their opinions and ideas on how to work with data, and this let us have more of a partnership with them, rather than a customer relationship."

 Ardoq’s Business Capability Modeling module includes everything you need to get started in mapping out your capabilities and identifying points of improvement, investment, risk, and alignment.
 The best practice approach includes surveys, calculated fields, dashboards, and pre-configured reference models.
 Also, you can use one of our many industry-specific capability models to get your project kick-started.

-Though the team is trying to automate as much of the documentation as possible by using Ardoq’s integration features, there are still parts of the documentation that is not possible to automate.
-To keep the rest of the documentation up to date and valuable for the organization they use surveys to collaborate and connect with stakeholders.
+Though the team is trying to automate as much of the documentation as possible by using Ardoq’s integration features, there are still parts of the documentation that are not possible to automate.
+To keep the rest of the documentation up to date and valuable, they use surveys to collaborate and connect with stakeholders.